beckernathan52/Projet-6_Piiquante_Nathan_Becker/README.md

 - In 'frontend' folder,  run <code>npm install</code> for installing all the dependencies.

 - Run <code>npm run start</code> and open your browser on "localhost:4200"

+# Test API

+For test this API, the password need to contain between 8 & 20 characters with an uppercase, number and special characters.